He Jiankui’s Gene-Edited Baby Research Declared Chinese Law Violation, Halted By Government

 — The Associated Press (@AP) November 29, 2018

 He clarified the genetic modification of the embryos was not to give the couples the power of selecting an eye color or a hair color.
-The focus of the altercation was to create babies that were more resistant to infection of HIV.
+The focus of the altercation was to create babies that were more resistant to HIV infection.

-According to The Guardian, a bioethicist at Stanford University named William Hurlbut did not share the rest of the scientific community’s shock when the news broke.
+According to the Guardian, a bioethicist at Stanford University named William Hurlbut did not share the rest of the scientific community’s shock when the news broke.
 Hurlbut admitted he knew it was He’s long-term goal, he just hoped he wouldn’t move forward as quickly as he did.

 “I worried his enthusiasm for what he was doing was so high that he might proceed faster than he should.
 Now the door is open to this and will never close again.
 It’s like a hinge of history,” the bioethicist explained.

 The genetic modification of babies is illegal in many other countries, including the U.S. and the U.K. It is considered by many to be both unethical and unsafe.
-This belief is because the modifications do not only affect the child, but any future generations that follow the genetically modified child.
+This belief is because the modifications do not only affect the child but any future generations that follow the genetically-modified child.

-Chinese national health commission officials have promised to “investigate and deal with any unlawful behaviour” surrounding Jiankui’s work.
+Chinese national health commission officials have promised to “investigate and deal with any unlawful behavior” surrounding Jiankui’s work.
 Moreover, scientists have come forward to request Chinese regulations are put into place to prevent this type of research from happening in the future.

 The Chinese government ordered a temporary halt to research activities for people involved in the editing of human genes, after a Chinese scientist said he had edited the genes of twin babies. https://t.co/rbMBPeR1q4